 Xbox Series X vs Xbox Series S games

-So here’s what you need to know: both the Xbox Series X and Xbox Series S will be able to play exactly the same games, although they’ll undoubtedly look best on Xbox Series X.
+So here’s what you need to know: both the Xbox Series X and Xbox Series S are able to play exactly the same games, although they’ll undoubtedly look best on Xbox Series X.

 The kind of compromises we expect to see on Xbox Series S will focus on the drop to 1440p resolution from 4K, and maybe some more minor changes that probably won’t be as noticeable.
 Both consoles are rumored to include the same eight-core 2.3GHz custom AMD CPU.